Links of Interest:

 Jackie Grebmeier quoted in Science magazine - Boom & bust in the Great White North

-Two recent examples of student M.S. theses completed through the Marine Estuarine Environmental Sciences Program of the University of Maryland, College Park for work within our research group are those of Lisa Wilt (now employed with MRAG Americas, a contractor for NOAA's Northeast Fisheries Observers Program, and Laura Gemery, a scientist with the US Geological Survey in Reston, Virginia.
+Three recent examples of student M.S. theses completed through the Marine Estuarine Environmental Sciences Program of the University of Maryland, College Park for work within our research group are those of Christina Goethel (PhD student, UMCES Chesapeake Biological Laboratory), Lisa Wilt (now employed with MRAG Americas, a contractor for NOAA's Northeast Fisheries Observers Program, and Laura Gemery, a scientist with the US Geological Survey in Reston, Virginia.
 Download below:

 CALORIC CONTENT OF BERING AND CHUKCHI SEA BENTHIC INVERTEBRATES (Lisa Wilt)

 SPATIAL AND TEMPORAL VARIABILITY IN BENTHIC OSTRACODEASSEMBLAGES IN THE NORTHERN BERING AND CHUKCHI SEAS FROM 1976 TO 2010 (Laura Gemery)

 Scientific data generated from our projects and our previously funded work are freely available for use by others from the National Science Foundation-funded Arctic Data Center.
 We are engaged in a continuing effort to make all of our publicly funded, quality-assured research data available in a reasonable period of time.
 Please feel free to contact us if there are needs we can meet.